 Nearby attractions include the Loch Ness Monster Exhibition, boat trips on Loch Ness, pony trekking at Borlum Farm, Abriachan Community Forest, and historic Urquhart Castle.
 In the surrounding area, beautiful Glen Affric, Culloden Battlefield, the Cairngorms, Fort George, Beauly, Kyle of Lochalsh, Fort Augustus, Fort William, Inverness and the picturesque town of Cromarty are all within an hour's drive.
 Other possible daytrips include Ullapool, Shieldaig, Oban, 'Monarch of the Glen' country and more.
 If you're a Munro bagger, we're handily placed for dozens of them.

 The Great Glen Way passes the foot of the Drumbuie Hill about 250 yards from the house.
-We are also well placed for the new Great Glen Canoe Trail.
+We are also well placed for the Great Glen Canoe Trail.

 The ski-ing and snowboarding centres at Cairngorm and Nevis Range are about an hour's drive; those at the Lecht and Glencoe are about an hour and a half.

 Stagecoach and Citylink buses run fairly regularly from Inverness to Drumnadrochit on their way to Skye, Fort William or Cannich.
 The service is less frequent in the evenings, at weekends, and from October to May.

 There is a shuttle bus from the airport to Inverness and most car hire companies will collect you from the airport.
 There is a local taxicab service with one driver; booking advisable in the summer.
 There is parking at the house for up to three (small to medium) cars.

 Other things to note